adgianv/SoftwareEngineeringProjects/README.md

 ## Welcome to 42CodingSchool 🧑🏼‍💻

 Welcome to the repository of projects completed during the software development and engineering journey at 42CodingSchool.
-Dive into the world of coding and discover a range of exciting projects!

 ### Selection Process:

 - 🏊🏼‍♂️ **Piscine** - Completed Projects from the 42 Piscine

-  Projects included: String manipulation, Mathematical algorithms, MACROs definition, Memory allocation
+  Projects included: String manipulation, Mathematical algorithms, MACROs definition, Memory allocation and more software engineering basic principles

 ### Projects: